A bit of MacBook Pro magic for you whether you have a MacBook Pro, Air, iMac to allow you to take your own local

 This article covers backing up to a directly connected external hard drive, if you are using Time Machine to back up to Apple Time Capsule, take a look at this article.

 Or your Thunderbolt or Firewire cable to your hard drive.

 Or you know your external hard drive is not formatted to Mac OS Extended (Journaled) file system and need a little help.

-Take a look at my article here on the site on Connecting an External Hard Drive to Your Mac.
+Take a look at my article here on the site on formatting an external hard drive for your Mac.